|

 for his friends.”
 (John 15:13)

-not steal, You shall not covet,” and any
+“Do not covet,” and any other commandments,

-other commandment, are summed up in this
+are summed up in this one decree: “Love your

 The law of Christ, then, is to love God